By David Joel Miller.

 Want to do better than that?
 Let’s say you want to join the upper 50% wealthiest Americans, you need to reach a balance in that savings account of just $500.
 That’s right folks; to enter the ranks of the wealthiest half of all Americans you need just $500 in savings.

 You are saying that it must be more complicated than that.
-Well yes there is a little catch.
+Well yes, there is a little catch.
 You can’t count yourself wealthy if you don’t pay your bills to collect up that saving account balance.
 But don’t worry about that one too much.
 Turns out most Americans have bills that exceed their savings account balance.
-So yes even with balances on your credit cards you can make the 50 % most wealth Americans list with just $500 in savings.
+So yes even with balances on your credit cards you can make the 50 % most wealthy Americans list with just $500 in savings.

 Want to bypass all that middle of the road stuff and make the upper crust?
 The wealthiest one-third is your goal?
 The amount you need in Savings will need to reach the astronomical figure of $1,000.

 This is mind-boggling.
 Most of us will spend thousands on a big screen or a new computer but can “spend” $1,000 by placing it in a savings account for later use.
 How much is peace of mind worth?
 If you lose just one night’s sleep worrying about paying bills having that $1,000 cushion will be worth the effort to save it up.

 Unless, big warning here, if you are one of those people who the minute you get some money in the bank you increase your spending to use that money up.
 To get into the top one-third in wealth is a lot easier than to stay there.